Vegan Roasted, Stuffed Kabocha Squash

 - Heat the olive oil in a sauté pan.
 Add the onions and sauté for 1 minute.

-- Add the celery, kale, cubes of squash and a pinch of salt.
+- Add the celery, kale, cubes of squash.
+Season with salt to taste.
 Saute for 6 minutes or until the squash begins to soften.

 - Add the white wine and cook for an additional minute.